aritraroy/Flashbar/README.md

 ![](/raw/slide_left_anim.gif)

-You can also make the flashbar enter/exit from the left/right side of the screen.
+You can also make the flashbar enter/exit from the left/right side of the screen,

 ```kotlin
 Flashbar.Builder(this)